Zhu Lin (tennis): 2016: Success in doubles on the ITF Circuit

 She won the title at the Launceston International, her first tournament in the year where she played doubles.
-In April at the $25k event in Kashiwa, Japan, she reached the final in doubles.
+In April at the 25k event in Kashiwa, Japan, she reached the final in doubles.
 In late July, she won the Lexington Challenger, partnering with Hiroko Kuwata.
 At the Wuhan Open, she failed to qualify in singles, but reached the second round in doubles together with Han Xinyun, they lost to Bethanie Mattek-Sands and Lucie Šafářová.
 At the China Open, she also failed to qualify in singles, and in doubles, she was eliminated in the first round.
 In November, she reached her first $100k final in doubles at the Shenzhen Open, but lost with Han Xinyun against You Xiaodi and Nina Stojanović.

-2019–20: First major win & WTA doubles title, top 100 debut
+2019–20: First major win & career doubles title, top 100 debut

 At the Dubai Championships, Zhu made one of her biggest wins, defeating reigning Doha champion Elise Mertens, but lost in the second round to Lesia Tsurenko.
 On 25 February 2019, she entered the top 100 in singles, reaching world No. 93.

 After losing six first-round matches, Zhu clinched her first singles victory at a Grand Slam tournament at the US Open, beating compatriot teenager Wang Xinyu in straight sets, before she lost to Madison Keys in the second round.

 In September, she played her first WTA Tour final, at the 2019 Jiangxi International Open, where she and Wang Xinyu defeated Peng Shuai and Zhang Shuai in an all-Chinese final.